JosHuybrighs/CwwOnline.TabbedPageExt.Xamarin/README.md

 ### Installation
 The plugin is available on NuGet:  [https://www.nuget.org/packages/CwwOnline.TabbedPageExt.Xamarin/](https://www.nuget.org/packages/CwwOnline.TabbedPageExt.Xamarin/).
-Install the plugin into your PCL project and in your iOS and Android client projects.
+Install the plugin into your PCL project and in your iOS, Android and UWP client projects.
-If you also target UWP then you have to manually copy 2 files in the UWP project:
+In case of Android and UWP the plugin assumes that one of the following image files are present in the Android resources folder and the UWP main folder:
-- tabbedpageext_more_vert_black.png, and
+- tabbedpageext_more_vert_black.png (in case you want a black 'more' icon in the toolbar), and
-- tabbedpageext_more_vert_white.png
+- tabbedpageext_more_vert_white.png (in case of a white icon) You can find various resolutions of these files in the plugin's Android "resources/drawable" folders [here](TabbedPageExt/TabbedPageExt.Android/Resources);
-You can find various resolutions of these files in the plugin's Android "resources/drawable" folders [here](TabbedPageExt/TabbedPageExt.Android/Resources);
+If necessary you can however also override the expected icon's filename.
+See properties.

 If you want to have a popup menu when pressing 'More' then you must also install the Rg.Plugins.Popup package.
 This plugin is also available on NuGet: [https://www.nuget.org/packages/Rg.Plugins.Popup](https://www.nuget.org/packages/Rg.Plugins.Popup).
 It extends the footprint of your app somewhat but it is an easy to use tool in your project in case you are looking for flexible and customizable popups.